 - Associative – Nonwords that describe the product

 - Deviant – Words with no relevance to the product

 - Neologistic – Nonwords with no relevance to the product

-Here’s a scatterplot with soap brands:
+Here’s a scatterplot with brands of soap:

-But here’s the point: Categorizations are subjective.
+These categorizations are subjective.
 Barf is a Deviant name in the Persian market, yet a Neologistic name in the English market.
 Use your judgment when categorizing names – there is no “right” answer.

 Now that we categorized names, which names are better?